Sunday, November 30, 2008

 Guru is quoted as saying, "It's mostly the voice".
 I've always liked Grand Puba's voice.
 It's high-pitched, raspy and very nasally sounding but seems to take up a lot of space over a scratchy soul loop and drum break.
 So it was probably equal parts vocal chords and rhyme skills that led Grand Puba to become a hip hop star.

 Maybe trying to follow a less politically-charged, hardcore Islamic vibe, Puba left the group Brand Nubian to start a solo venture with the album Reel To Reel.
-Very funky LP, with dope rhyming and drums.
+Very funky LP, with dope rhyming and funky drums.
 Also features an early appearance of Mary J. Blige.
 Definite classic, I still play this 16 years after it came out.

 360° (What Goes Around)